 - Practice Regularly

 It’s best to do it everyday even if it’s for a short session.
 Never try to “catch up on the weekend”… trust me, it doesn’t work!

 Go ahead and try daily guitar practice sessions for the next few weeks.
 Take note of what works for you.
-Write everything down so you can adjust later.
-Then come back and adjust with...
+Write everything down so you can measure and make necessary adjustments.
+Then come back and adjust with different goals, as needed.

 5 – Goals and Planification [Encore]

 Keep this jazz guitar practice process in mind as weeks and months go by.
 I can keep most exercises (and their variations) in my routine for years at a time!
 Improvement only comes from slow and steady growth.

 Come back often, re-visit and adjust your practice environment, your goals, your material and your practice time.
 Write casual reports on the results you achieve on guitar.
 Do it often!
 Acknowledge and improve.
 Once again, a journaling software works great for this kind of music diary concept.